about-the-elephant/Pairing-is-caring/Transcript-EN.md

 <slide>
 One thing that strikes me when I join a team where pairing is a common practice is this playful mindset: every new joiner is perceived as a new person to learn from.
 There is something slightly exciting.
 It is like joining a new school and every kid wants to be friend with you!

--So if you want to give a try to pairing, keep in mind the following- -<slide>-
--Pairing relies heavily on the humans who take part to it but the focus is the product they built together, this is what frees them from judgement towards each other.-

 Intro to Part 2: now you’re likely to still be wondering how two people get into something so harmonious just by staring at a screen together.
 Time to speak about the theory!

 ## Part 2: The theory of pairing